Level 6 degree apprenticeship

 How much it costs: funded through the employer

 Approved by: Health and Care Professions Council (HCPC) and the Royal College of Occupational Therapists

-- Develop your skills and knowledge to make change in people's lives.
+- Develop your skills and knowledge to make a positive change in people's lives.

-This apprenticeship has been developed by a group of NHS trusts and services, and higher education providers, allowing you to benefit from a combination of work-based learning modules and specialist education.
+The apprenticeship has been developed with a group of NHS services and higher education providers, allowing you to benefit from a combination of work-based learning modules and specialist education.
 You’ll also gain the essential components of professional practice you need to be successful in a complex and dynamic modern workplace.